NLorenzo777/AWSLearning/AWS-Practitioner-Essentials/11_Migrating-to-the-AWS-Cloud.md

 #### 2. `AWS Migration Hub`
 - Centralized hub to take users from discovery, assessment, planning, and execution of migration.
-- It provides tools , guidance, and automated recommendations to collaborate with team and track the migration.
+- It provides tools, guidance, and automated recommendations to collaborate with team and track the migration.
 - **Benefits:**
   - With the Migration Hub, you can have one location to go for your migration and, expert guidance in the form of prescriptive journey templates.
   - Cost savings because there is no charge to use the Migration Hub.